jimbdooley/NeverSort/README.md

 # NeverSort
-The sorting algorithm that never sorts!
-But still results in a sorted array.... is it magic?
+The sorting algorithm that never sorts... yet still results in a sorted array.
+Is it magic?